Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/high-level-design.md

 - Validation according to section 5.3.4 of the Marxan Manual.

-- `amount` is assumed to be extent of the feature within the PU in the EPSG:3410 SRID units
+- `amount` is assumed to be either:

+  - the extent of the feature within the PU in the EPSG:3410 SRID units, **if** the user supplies `prop` for the matching feature in `spec.dat`
+  - a count, **if** the user supplies `target` for the matching feature in `spec.dat`; there is no need to care about units of measurement here, although we assume that the measurement unit is consistent across all the PUs for each feature in `puvspr.dat` and that it matches the unit used for the `target` value in `spec.dat` for the matching feature

+- the original `amount` is recorded in a distinct column (`(geodb)scenario_features_data.amount_from_legacy_project`) as this is later used when generating `puvspr.dat` files for the Marxan workspace when running Marxan (`PuvsprDatService.getPuvsprDatContent()`), rather than calculating `amount` as the intersection area between feature and planning unit, for each planning unit, as would be done for projects created within the Marxan Cloud platform.

 ### Validation of Output files